 An office move can be one of the biggest decisions your organisation will make.
 With people and workplaces being the two greatest costs any organisation has to meet, attracting the best people in the current climate means rethinking their working environment.
-Furthermore, taking current staff’s considerations into account when planning an office move are absolutely essential to the project’s success.
+Furthermore, taking current staff’s considerations into account when planning an office move are absolutely essential to the success of the project.

-Discover seven steps your organisation needs to consider for a successful office move.
+Discover Crown Workspace’s seven steps your organisation needs to consider for a successful office move.

 1. Appoint a Project Leader